DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.ec2-instance-credentials.md

 Simulates the theft of EC2 instance credentials from the Instance Metadata Service.

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up:Create the pre-requisite EC2 instance and VPC (takes a few minutes).
+- Create the pre-requisite EC2 instance and VPC (takes a few minutes).

-Detonation:
+<span style="font-variant: small-caps;">Detonation</span>:

 - Execute a SSM command on the instance to retrieve temporary credentials
-- Use these credentials locally (outside the instance) using a few standard discovery commands.
+- Use these credentials locally (outside the instance) to run the following commands:
+	- sts:GetCallerIdentity
+	- ec2:escribeInstances

 ## Instructions